Induction Motor Core Lamination in China

 Lamnow offers a range of value-added services beyond basic lamination manufacturing, including annealing, bonding, welding, riveting, cleating, shaft-inserting, insulation coating, winding, die-casting, deburring, wire cutting, and laser cutting.

-Rotor And Stator Laminations For Asynchronous Motor Production Process
+Asynchronous Motor Rotor And Stator Lamination Production Process

 Induction Motor Lamination Prototype

-In the induction motor lamination prototype process, our commitment to precision is evident through advanced techniques like laser cutting and wire cutting for silicon steel.
+We can support customers in developing new prototype motors.
+In the induction motor lamination prototype process, commonly laser cutting and wire cutting silicon steel.

 Asynchronous Motor Lamination Stamping